mgao6767/mingze-gao/posts/accumulator-option-pricing/index.md

 | $K\le S_t\le K^+$ | $A(S_t-K)\ge0$ | $-A(S_t-K)\le0$ |
 | $S_t<K$           | $c A(S_t-K)<0$ | $-cA(S_t-K)>0$  |

-However, deriving a closed-end analytical solution is not easy since there are many settlements in the contract and the total payoff is path-dependent (the knock out).
-There is a conference paper in 2009 discussing the issue and the PDF version is available [here](http://www.plhyu.com/administrator/components/com_jresearch/files/publications/Accumulator_pricing.pdf).
+However, deriving a closed-end analytical solution is not easy since there are many settlements in the contract and the total payoff is path-dependent (the knock out).[^1]

+[^1]: There is a conference paper in 2009 discussing the issue and the PDF version is available [here](http://www.plhyu.com/administrator/components/com_jresearch/files/publications/Accumulator_pricing.pdf).

 ## 5. ...
 A Simulation Approach